GiladLev/favorite-movies-page/README.md

-# MiddleProject - Client side project

-During the bootcamp course after learning the client side I collaborated in the project to provide a service to a company that organizes events in nature, you can see examples and opinions, order an event.
+# Favorite movies list

-link to a website - https://hava-ve-adam.netlify.app/
+link to a website - https://myfavoritmovie-app.netlify.app/

 ## Table Of Contents <a name="Table"></a>
 - [Table Of Contents](#Table)